TelegraphResearch/TelegraphResearch/_posts/2014-09-25-pooled-ride-sharing.md

 Using the defined group and vehicle, the simulation can be used to effectively model pooled and dedicated ridesharing services in the steady-state.
 Under these conditions, there must be a steady, constant supply of both groups and vehicles, with assignments occuring within an expected range of values.
 Deliberately incorporating actual routes into each group’s trip was not necessary and instead, the group’s Travel Time can be used to represent distance travelled.

+TODO: "warming up" of data.
+6 hours plus 1 hour of warm-up

 ## Modeling Distance as Time

-Once a group is picked up, the its Travel Time is decremented for each second that the vehicle is underway.
+Once a group is picked up, its Travel Time is decremented for each second that the vehicle is underway.
 A dedicated ridesharing vehicle will constantly decrement time until it reaches 0, at which point it is at the destination.
 A pooled vehicle will also also decrement time while it travels, but it is susceptible to time penalties from other groups.
 These time penalties correspond to the loading times for adding and removing groups because the vehicle is idle during that time.

-## A Long, Long Road
+## A Infinite, Straight Road

 With the added simplifications, the simulation can be pictured as a straight, infinite, one-way road along which vehicles travel at a constant speed.
 Groups appear along the side of it and request to be carried down the road to a certain point.

+TODO - this is wrong:

  A group is assigned to the closest available vehicle; for dedicated ridesharing this vehicle will be empty, but it may be partially occupied for pooled.
 Dedicated vehicles will then drive until the group has reached its destination, but pooled vehicles will occasionally stop to add or drop off other groups, which adds a time penalty from the additional loading time.

 ## Loading Time

 Loading time represents all time spent by a vehicle while it idles for passengers to load or unload.
 A vehicle always receives the full penalty, but it is applied differently to groups.
 A group incurs the full time penalty for any pickup or dropoff that is not its own.
 This is like waiting while a bus drops passengers off at another stop.
 A slow passenger will make your trip longer.
 For pickups and dropoffs where the group is involved, we only applied the penalty to the pickup.
 This is to help account for some of the factors that affect the vehicle but not the group.
-It is not a perfect abstraction, but is good enough.

 ## Limitations